Coffee production in Indonesia

 Indonesia was the fourth-largest producer of coffee in the world in 2014.
 Coffee cultivation in Indonesia began in the late 1600s and early 1700s, in the early Dutch colonial period, and has played an important part in the growth of the country.
-Indonesia is geographically and climatologically well-suited for coffee plantations, near the equator and with numerous interior mountainous regions on its main islands, creating well-suited microclimates for the growth and production of coffee.
+Indonesia is geographically and climatologically well-suited for coffee plantations, near the equator and with multiple interior mountainous regions on its main islands, creating well-suited microclimates for the growth and production of coffee.

 Indonesia produced an estimated 660,000 metric tons of coffee in 2017.
 Of this total, it is estimated that 154,800 tons were slated for domestic consumption in the 2013–2014 financial year.
 Of the exports, 25% are arabica beans; the balance is robusta.
 In general, Indonesia's arabica coffee varieties have low acidity and strong bodies, which make them ideal for blending with higher-acidity coffees from Central America and East Africa.

 History

 The Dutch governor in Malabar (India) sent arabica coffee (Coffea arabica) seedlings from Yemen to the Dutch governor of Batavia (now Jakarta) in 1696.
 The first seedlings failed due to flooding in Batavia.
 The second shipment of seedlings was sent in 1699 with Hendrik Zwaardecroon.
-The plants grew, and in 1711 the first exports were sent from Java to Europe by the Dutch East India Company, reaching 2000 pounds shipped in 1717.
+The plants grew, and in 1711 the first exports were sent from Java to Europe by the Dutch East India Company—formally Verenigde Oostindische Compagnie and abbreviated VOC—reaching 2,000 pounds shipped in 1717.
 Coffee arriving in Amsterdam sold for high prices, 1 kg (2 lb) costing nearly one per cent of the average annual income.
 Indonesia was the first place, outside of Arabia and Ethiopia, where coffee was widely cultivated.

 The coffee was shipped to Europe from the port of Batavia (now Jakarta).
 There has been a port at the mouth of Ciliwung River since 397 AD, when King Purnawarman established the city he called Sunda Kelapa.
 Today, in the Kota area of Jakarta, one can find echoes of the seagoing legacy that built the city.
 Sail driven ships still load cargo in the old port.
-The Bahari museum occupies a former warehouse of the VOC, which was used to store spices and coffee.
+The Bahari Museum occupies a former warehouse of the VOC, which was used to store spices and coffee.
 Menara Syahbandar (or Lookout Tower) was built in 1839 to replace the flag pole that stood at the head of wharves, where the VOC ships docked to load their cargos.

 In the 18th century, coffee shipped from Batavia sold for 3 Guilders per kilogram in Amsterdam.
 Since annual incomes in Holland in the 18th century were between 200 and 400 Guilders, this was equivalent to several hundred dollars per kilogram today.
 By the end of the 18th century, the price had dropped to 0.6 Guilders per kilogram and coffee drinking spread from the elite to the general population.
 The East Indies were the most important coffee supplier in the world during this period and it was only in the 1840s that their stranglehold on supply was eclipsed by Brazil.